omeka/omeka-s-enduser/docs/modules/datavisualization.md

 ##### Count of property values

+This selection gives you the option of a bar chart, column chart, or pie chart.

 ![Admin screen showing the settings for a "count of property values" pie chart.
 Search query is "Type has any value" and Value property is "Dublin Core: Type".
 Minimum is set to 10; maximum is not set.](../modules/modulesfiles/dataviz_countPropertyValues.png)

-When configuring your dataset for counting property values, you must select a value property from the dropdown menu.
+When configuring your dataset for counting property values, you must select a property from the dropdown menu.
 If you do not complete this step, you will receive an error when attempting to generate your dataset.
 There are two other optional configuration fields: Minimum count and Maximum count.
 You can set these values by typing or by increasing or decreasing with the arrows.

 ![Public view of the diagram generated by the previous settings.](../modules/modulesfiles/dataviz_countPropertyValues-display.png)